janhq/cortex.cpp/README.md

 ## Compile from source
 To compile nitro please visit [Compile from source](docs/new/build-source.md)

+## Nightly Build

+Nightly build is a process where the software is built automatically every night.
+This helps in detecting and fixing bugs early in the development cycle.
+The process for this project is defined in [`.github/workflows/build.yml`](.github/workflows/build.yml)

+You can join our Discord server [here](https://discord.gg/FTk2MvZwJH) and go to channel [github-nitro](https://discordapp.com/channels/1107178041848909847/1151022176019939328) to monitor the build process.

+The nightly build is triggered at 2:00 AM UTC every day.

+The nightly build can be downloaded from the url notified in the Discord channel.
+Please access the url from the browser and download the build artifacts from there.

+## Manual Build

+Manual build is a process where the software is built manually by the developers.
+This is usually done when a new feature is implemented or a bug is fixed.
+The process for this project is defined in [`.github/workflows/build.yml`](.github/workflows/build.yml)

+It is similar to the nightly build process, except that it is triggered manually by the developers.

 ### Contact

 - For support, please file a GitHub ticket.